dokku/dokku/docs/deployment/user-management.md

 - SSH Key Fingerprint.
 - The `KEY_NAME`.
-- A comma separated list of ssh options under the `SSHCOMMAND_ALLOWED_KEYS` name.
+- A comma separated list of SSH options under the `SSHCOMMAND_ALLOWED_KEYS` name.

-### Adding SSH Keys
+### Adding SSH keys

 You can add your public key to Dokku with the `ssh-keys:add` command.
-The output will be the fingerprint of the ssh key:
+The output will be the fingerprint of the SSH key:

 ```shell
 dokku ssh-keys:add KEY_NAME path/to/id_rsa.pub